Ancestral Quest and FamilySearch Family Tree

 with similar records in the next phase.

-Within the Matches windows, you can select those individuals that you expect to be the same between your database and FamilySearch.
-You can then further confirm your theories
+the Matches windows, you can select those individuals that you believe are the same between your database and FamilySearch.

-the ‘Not Matched’ categories, you can add your records to nFS, or perform
+the ‘Not Matched’ categories, you can add your records to Family Tree, or perform

-secondary searches to attempt to find and match with records on nFS.
+secondary searches to attempt to find and match with records on Family Tree.

 Review Individuals and Synchronize Families

-Either during the linking process, or by clicking on a blue FamilySearch icon later, you can use the Review Individual screen to compare
+Either during the linking process, or by clicking on a blue tree icon later, you can use the Review Individual screen to compare

 your local record (on the left) with the corresponding data found on